-Notice is hereby given that a Regular Meeting of the Board of Trustees of the Houston Community College will be held on Thursday, the seventeenth (17th) day of December, 2015 at 4:00 p.m., or after, and from day to day as required, at the HCC Administration Building, 2nd Floor Auditorium, 3100 Main, Houston, Texas.
-The items listed in this notice may be considered in any order at the discretion of the Chair or Board and items listed for closed session discussion may be discussed and/or approved in open session and vice versa as permitted by law.
+Notice is hereby given that a Meeting of the Strategic Planning Committee of the Board of Trustees of Houston Community College will be held on Thursday, tenth (10th) day of December, 2015 at 1:00 p.m., or after, and from day to day as required, at the HCC Administration Building, 3100 Main, 2nd Floor Auditorium, Houston, Texas 77002.
+The items listed in this Notice may be considered in any order at the discretion of the Committee Chair and items listed for closed session discussion may be discussed in open session and vice versa as permitted by law.
+Actions taken at this Meeting do not constitute final Board action and are only Committee recommendations to be considered by the Board at the next Regular Board meeting.